 Why Should I Get Breast Augmentation Removal Surgery?

-Most of the reasons for removal /change of implants are related to the aging changes of the implants and the breast/skin.
-Age related changes of the breast/skin can lead to the skin/breast drooping over the implants and the need for a mastopexy as a secondary procedure.
+Most of the reasons for breast implant removal surgery/change of implants are related to the ageing changes of the implants and the breast/skin.
+Age-related changes of the breast/skin can lead to the skin/breast drooping over the implants and the need for a mastopexy as a secondary procedure.
 Rippling or palpability can also occur with time due to thinning of the skin.
-As implants age the lining of the capsule surrounding the implants can change that can lead to the development of capsular contracture.
+As implants age, the lining of the capsule surrounding the implants can change and go hard and that can lead to the development of capsular contracture which will result in the patient getting breast augmentation removal surgery or revisionary surgery.
 The capsule is scar tissue that surrounds any implant in the body and is a protective lining.
 Where this scar tissue changes and tightens it can cause changes that lead to pain, discomfort and visible changes.
 Leak or rupture of the contents of the implant can also occur.

-Patients generally see removal of implants as a last resort.
+Patients generally see breast implant removal as a last resort.
 It is important that all patients considering breast augmentation revision should consider removal only as an aesthetic operation.
 Consideration of removal only is always in the patient’s best interest within the revisionary setting.
 Patients need to carefully weigh up the pros and cons and make an empowered choice.
 They must consult with a clinician who has experience in all the various different forms of revisionary breast augmentation surgery in order that their expectations for revisionary breast augmentation surgery are realistic and that optimal results can be achieved.